WAT LOKAYA SUTHA

 Kaempfer draws more temples opposite Wat Lokaya Sutha, on the other bank of Khlong Chang Maha Chai, on his draft map.
 A temple seemingly surrounded by a wall stands on the south side of a bridge over Khlong Chang Maha Chai.
 This temple sits more or less in the location of Wat Monthian today.

-Despite its massive size and prime location, there isn’t much known about the history of Wat Lokaya Sutha.
+However, despite its massive size and prime location, little is known about the history of Wat Lokaya Sutha.

 Footnotes: